Puebla: Food

 According to the legend of chiles en nogada, there were three sisters from the city of Puebla who were in Mexico City.
 When the Army of the Three Guarantees entered the capital at the end of the Mexican War of Independence, they were feted by many.
 At one of these parties, the three sisters fell in love with three of the army's officers.
 Soon after, Agustín de Iturbide himself was set to visit the city of Puebla.
 Remembering the sisters, the soon-to-be emperor wanted to visit them.
 Wanting to impress Iturbide but not knowing how to cook, the sisters turned to the nuns of the Santa Monica convent who were famous for their food.
 The nuns decided to invent a dish for the sisters, which would represent the three colors of the new Mexican flag.
 On the appointed day, the banquet was prepared with the dish now called chiles en nogada, which pleased Iturbide.
-The dish contains poblano chile, walnuts, cream and pomegranate seeds, and offered seasonally (August–September) in local restaurants.
+The dish contains poblano chile, walnuts, cream and pomegranate seeds, and is offered seasonally (August–September) in local restaurants.

-Chalupas are thick corn tortillas fried in lard then covered in red or green chili pepper sauce and topped with shredded meat and other things.
+Chalupas are thick corn tortillas fried in lard, then covered in red or green chili pepper sauce, followed by shredded meat and other toppings.
 According to legend, they were named after the barges that the Aztecs used to travel in areas such as Tenochtitlan (today Mexico City).
-Chalupas are popular in other areas of central Mexico but are considered a specialty of Puebla, where they are served from humble street carts to upscale restaurants.
+Chalupas are common in other areas of central Mexico but are considered a specialty of Puebla, where they are served in venues from humble street carts to upscale restaurants.